Impact of the Eras Tour: Internet usage

 Fans at the stadiums set new records for attendance and usage.
 At the show in Arlington, Texas, AT&T's network alone moved 28.9 terabytes of data during the busiest day of Swift's three-day tour stop at AT&T Stadium, according to data the carrier has shared exclusively with The Verge.
 The company estimates 1 TB of data represents about 200,000 photos or 400 hours of video moving across its network, the most data AT&T's network has moved at any stadium for any event that year.
 The 4.8 terabytes of data generated during her extremely rainy show at Gillette Stadium in Foxborough, Massachusetts was a record for that stadium as well.
 Her stop at US Bank Stadium in Minneapolis moved 6.6 terabytes of data on AT&T's network during its highest-traffic day, nearly 70 percent more volume than anything else over the past year.
 In Chicago, 7.2 TB of data was used at Soldier Field.

 At Wembley Stadium in London, EE witnessed an unprecedented surge in data usage during the concert, setting new records.
 This surpassed the data usage at the 2024 UEFA Champions League final.
 Swifties broke Vodafone Portugal’s data traffic record with a staggering 4.8 TB on the second night, surpassing any association football game ever held at the stadium.

 In Canada, Rogers Communications said fans who attended Swift's sold-out November 21 Eras Tour concert in Toronto set the new traffic record by streaming and sharing content on Rogers 5G network, using 7.4 terabytes (TB) of mobile data in just a few hours, a total of 5G data usage equivalent to streaming her entire discography 6,300 times, or to uploading 182,000 photos and 1,600 hours worth of streaming videos.
 Rogers said total of 42 TB of wireless data was used by Swifties at all six shows on the Rogers 5G network at Rogers Centre.
 The final concert of the tour in Vancouver's BC Place was watched online by millions; one fan-hosted live-stream from the venue was followed by another 389,000 people on YouTube.

 Crowd phenomena

+The only thing I can compare [the Eras Tour] to is the phenomenon of Beatlemania.